Streamerbot/docs/streamerbot/1.get-started/installation/linux.md

 ::

 ### Streamer.bot Chat
-The built-in chat and event feed windows will not work due to missing `WebView2`.
+The built-in chat and event feed windows will not work due to missing `WebView2` when using the install script or the Lutris installer.
+However, the chat works when using Bottles's Streamer.bot installer.